Multiple Choice Bible Quiz about Moses the Lawgiver

 b.
 God commanded Moses to go talk to a certain rock.

 b.
-God commanded Moses to go and talk to a rock.
+God commanded Moses to approach a certain rock and speak to it.

 Moses was so upset with the complaining Israelites that he smacked the rock in anger with his staff instead of talking to it.